bottlepy/bottle/docs/async.rst

     run(host='0.0.0.0', port=8080, server='gevent')

 The first line is important.
 It causes gevent to monkey-patch most of Python's blocking APIs to not block the current thread, but pass the CPU to the next greenlet instead.
 It actually replaces Python's threading with gevent-based pseudo-threads.
 This is why you can still use ``time.sleep()`` which would normally block the whole thread.
-If you don't feel comfortable with monkey-patching python build-ins, you can use the corresponding gevent functions (``gevent.sleep()`` in this case).
+If you don't feel comfortable with monkey-patching python built-ins, you can use the corresponding gevent functions (``gevent.sleep()`` in this case).

 If you run this script and point your browser to ``http://localhost:8080/stream``, you should see `START`, `MIDDLE`, and `END` show up one by one (rather than waiting 8 seconds to see them all at once).
 It works exactly as with normal threads, but now your server can handle thousands of concurrent requests without any problems.